 - Encourage students to mix as many different colors as they can, trying not to repeat any colors.
 A fun extension is to have kids think of names for their colors as they work!

-It’s not essential to paint on a grid.
+It’s not essential to paint on a grid, as we did in the example above.
 Students could also paint their color swatches on plain cardstock to create a different pattern or design, or randomly, in no specific order at all.
 It just becomes more difficult to keep track of the number of colors painted if they aren’t in some kind of order.

 To help students create a balanced composition, I made a template I could print on cardstock for them to paint on.
 My template consists of 10 rows of 10 very light gray squares with some white space between each square.